 Frequently Asked Questions

-How often should I visit the dentist?
+How often should I visit Dr. Koch?

-Can I bring my kids to your office?
+Can I bring kids to your office?

 What is periodontal disease?

 Periodontal (gum) disease is an infection of the soft tissue that occurs when bacteria, plaque, or tartar build up and irritate the gums.
 The results are sore and bleeding gums, a receding gum line and, if left unchecked, even a loss of the jaw bone structure that supports your teeth.

 Many people associate tooth loss with cavities, but more people lose their teeth due to periodontal disease.
 Gum disease is the #1 tooth-destroyer.

 First, be sure you know the warning signs of an infection.
 Those signs include bleeding gums, red, swollen gums, and bad breath.
 If you don't treat gum disease early it will continue to progress.
 It will not go away on its own.

 Flossing your teeth daily is one of the most important things you can do to prevent gum disease.
 But gum disease can also be hereditary.
 If you have been diagnosed with gum disease you may want to make appointments with our office every three months to maintain optimum oral health.

 In the early stages we use a deep cleaning with local anesthetic, called "scaling and root planing."
 This type of cleaning is performed under the gums to remove tartar from the roots of your teeth.
 Once the roots of your teeth are clean, the gums can heal and reattach to the teeth.